 The 2021 global GDP recovery forecasts are encouraging, but after such a massive debt splurge, investors will want to determine which governments have improved their productive activity for the long term, rather than squandering their stimulus spending and short-term growth in a way that resembles a sugar high.
 Investors with holdings in countries exposed to more perilous government debt ratios should be extra vigilant in seeking discounted equity valuations and premium bond yields when considering the debt side effect of COVID.

 For our analysis of the implications of U.S. government debt for investors, read our latest Investment Insights newsletter.

-The GHP Investment Advisors Quarterly Global Markets Newsletter is published as a service to our clients and other interested parties.
+The GHP Investment Advisors Global Markets Newsletter is published as a service to our clients and other interested parties.
 This material is not intended to be relied upon as a forecast, research, investment, accounting, legal or tax advice and is not a recommendation offer or solicitation to buy or sell any securities or to adopt any investment strategy.
 The views and strategies described may not be suitable for all investors.
 References to specific securities, asset classes and financial markets are for illustrative purposes only.
-Past Performance is no guarantee of future results.
+Past performance is no guarantee of future results.